xuri/excelize-doc/en/cell.md

 func (f *File) GetCellFormula(sheet, axis string) (string, error)
 ```

-Get the formula on the cell based on the given worksheet name (case sensitive) and cell coordinates.
+Get the formula on the cell based on the given worksheet name and cell coordinates.

 ## Calculate cell value {#CalcCellValue}